osamuaoki/interception-dual-function-keys/dual-function-keys.md

 Please raise an issue.

-dfk has been built for my needs.
+dual-function-keys has been built for my needs.
 I will be intrigued to hear your ideas and help you make them happen.

 As usual, PRs are very welcome.

 *I see you are using q.m.k HHKB mod Keyboard in your udevmon.
 It uses [QMK Firmware](https://qmk.fm/).
 Why not just use [Tap-Hold](https://docs.qmk.fm/#/tap_hold)?*

 Good catch\!
-That does indeed provide the same functionality as dfk.
+That does indeed provide the same functionality as dual-function-keys.
 Unfortunately there are some drawbacks:

 1. Few keyboards run QMK Firmware.
 2. There are some issues with that functionality, as noted in the documentation [Tap-Hold](https://docs.qmk.fm/).